 .stringsdict for plural forms and dynamic text based on numbers or variables

 The setup takes a few steps.
-You’ll prepare your code so Xcode can export the right strings, organize your localization files, connect your repository to PTC, and provide some basic context.
-After that, PTC handles the translations automatically and keeps them up to date.
+You’ll prepare your code so Xcode can export the right strings, organize your localization files, set up your project in PTC, and provide some basic context.
+After that, PTC handles the translations automatically.

 Correct: